 Cafe Medina

 If you don’t mind waiting in line (and believe me, I do), Medina will show you the hip, innovative approach to Vancouver brunch.
-Don’t expect bennies or omelettes here; the menu is heavily Morrocan-inspired with a Belgian twist.
-My go-to is the tagine (poached eggs with merguez sausage on a spicy tomato and chickpea stew), a lavender latte, and one of their signature waffles with salted caramel sauce.
+Don’t expect traditional breakfast fare; the menu is heavily Morrocan-inspired with a Belgian twist.
+The tagine is one of my favourites.
+It’s a savory skillet of poached eggs with merguez sausage served on a spicy tomato and chickpea stew with black olives, preserved lemon, raita, and grilled focaccia.
+I’m also a fan of lavender latte, and I can never resist ordering one of their signature waffles with salted caramel sauce as dessert.

 Tip: If you just want a coffee and a waffle, you can walk in and order it to go from their coffee counter, bypassing the line altogether.